bjovaar/SNUP/readme.txt

 After installing and activate the plugin. <br>
 Add the SNUP widget from the Widget menu. <br>
 Create a new post.
 Write your text as normal. <br>
-In the new field ("Show Next Upcoming Post") below the text field for the post you can add a teaser title and a teaser text. <br>
+In the new field ("Show Next Upcoming Post") below the text field for the post you can add a teaser text. <br>
 You add a featured image. <br>
 Add a planned date for the posting, and press "Planned". <br>
-This teaser title and teaser text will not show up when the post is published. <br><br>
+This teaser text will not show up when the post is published. <br><br>

 = Now the plugin is in english.
 Can I change the language ? =